 Table of contents

-Scalping can be defined as a trading style where a trader capitalises and profits from small price movements.
+Scalping is a trading style where a trader capitalises and profits from small price movements.
 The goal of scalping is to take as many small profits as possible.
 The trades are usually held for a short period, and the trader executing a scalping strategy will not hold positions overnight.

-Scalping requires a very strict exit strategy, as one large loss could eliminate the many small gains you could obtain.
+Scalping requires a very strict exit strategy, as one large loss could eliminate the many small gains you may have made.

 The main premises of scalping are: